Shop by Category

 Small Molecule Activation

 This is an intermediate step required for coupling a small molecule to a biopolymer.
-Some small molecules are commercially available in an activate form.
-For non-active molecules, we can either convert them to an active form first or let them react directly with a biopolymer using active coupling reagents.
+Some small molecules are commercially available in an activated form.
+For non-active molecules, we can either convert them into an active form first or allow them to react directly with a biopolymer using active coupling reagents.

-CellMosaic uses these processes exclusively for supporting our custom Biopolymer Labeling and Biopolymer Conjugation.
+CellMosaic uses these processes exclusively to support our custom Biopolymer Labeling and Biopolymer Conjugation services.

-Example 1: Preparation of an active ester of carboxylate (-COOH) compound for reaction with amine-containing biopolymers.
+Example 1: Preparation of an active ester from a carboxylate (-COOH) compound for reaction with amine-containing biopolymers.

-In situ activation of carboxylic acid groups using dicyclohexylcarbodiimide (DCC) and N-hydroxyl succinimide (NHS).
-After filtration of the byproduct dicyclohexylurea (DCU), the activated NHS-ester will be used directly for biopolymer labeling.
+In situ activation of carboxylic acid groups is achieved using dicyclohexylcarbodiimide (DCC) and N-hydroxyl succinimide (NHS).
+After filtration out the byproduct dicyclohexylurea (DCU), the activated NHS-ester is used directly for biopolymer labeling.

 NHS ester formation using DCC